JeovaneSousa/nutri-info-app/README.md

 # Nutri Info APP

-## Get information on how many calories or water you need to consume daily.
-Also, get some intel on how healthy is your body mass index.
+## Get information on how many calories and water you need to consume daily.
+Also, get some intel on how healthy your body mass index currently is.

 About the APP:
 * You can log in by providing your name and an optional URL for a profile picture to be displayed.
 You can select the appearance mode, and also togle a remember me function, so that your information gets recovered when you come back to the app.